dhansel/IECDevice/README.md

 This function is called when the bus controller (computer) sends a CLOSE command.
-It should close the data file previously opened for the given channel. close() can not return a value for success or failure since the IEC bus protocol does not include a method to transmit this information.
+It should close the data file previously opened for the given channel.

 To implement our device class in a sketch we must instantiate the class and call the "begin()" and "task()"
 functions: